IBM/portieris/POLICIES.md

             keySecret: db2-pubkey
 ```

-Where `storeSecret` identifies an in-scope Kubernetes secret that contains `username` and `password` data items that are used to authenticate with the server referenced in `storeURL`.

 ### `vulnerability`

 Vulnerability policies enable you to admit or deny pod admission based on the security status of the container images within the pod.
 Vulnerability-based admission is available for [Vulnerability Advisor for IBM Cloud Container Registry](https://cloud.ibm.com/docs/Registry?topic=va-va_index).
-Vulnerability Advisor is available for any image in the [IBM Cloud Container Registry](https://www.ibm.com/uk-en/cloud/container-registry).
+Vulnerability Advisor is available for any image in [IBM Cloud Container Registry](https://www.ibm.com/cloud/container-registry).

 Example policy: